r-lib/filelock/README.md

 ### Advisory Locks:

 All locks set by this package might be advisory.
-A process that does not respect this locking mechanism may be able to read and write the locked file, or even remove it (assuming it has capabilities to do so).
+A process that does not respect this locking machanism may be able to read and write the locked file, or even remove it (assuming it has capabilities to do so).

 ### Unlock on Termination: